Welcome to our Centennial Season

 100th Anniversary Birthday Bash

 January 19 at 6:30pm in the lobby

 RSVP before January 12.

 Help us celebrate our 100 years of existence on opening night with balloons, cake and a world premier!
 Join past and present cast, crew and members to celebrate Alumnae Theatre Company’s 100 years of theatre productions and attend the inaugural performance Omission.
 We are excited to be welcoming special guest, Her Honour Elizabeth Dowdeswell, Lieutenant Governor of Ontario.

 On January 21, Liz Best & Joan Burrows will lead this workshop on audition redirects, focussing on listening, understanding and going for it.
 Free for all Active and Senior Supporting Alumnae members.
 Learn More.

 With 10 women's roles and 10 men's roles to fill in this epic larger-than-life musical, there is a part for everyone!
 Queen Marie explores the life and times of actress Marie Dressler, a Canadian-American stage and screen actress, comedian, and early silent film and Depression-era film star.
 Learn More.

 The Voice Intensive

-Join us in January and again in April for a workshop lead by Jeanette Dagger.
+Join us for this two-part workshop (January 27 + April 14) led by Jeanette Dagger.
 From working with chakras and resonance chambers to character and monologue work and everything in between, learn from a woman who holds graduate degrees in both music and theatre.
-Workshop costs range $50-$70.
 Learn More.